News & views

 There’s no one size fits all approach to picking the platforms you think will work for your brand best.
 Understanding the specific benefits is the first step there, with some undoubtedly more appealing to gaming brands.

-Social is a huge part of the gaming community, with platforms such as Twitch and Discord set up specifically to appease their needs.
+Social media is a huge part of the gaming community, with platforms such as Twitch and Discord set up specifically to appease their needs.

 YouTube and Twitch are both examples of platforms that allow brands to upload video content, though targeted towards a different kind of viewer.
 Whereas youTube is best for putting together guides and highlight reels, Twitch is the leading live streaming platform, not only for gaming influencers but also for a range of eSports Leagues.